Sarthak160/Disease-prediction-API/README.md

 # Disease-prediction-model
- Created REST API for Disease Prediction by inputting symptoms using FAST API .
+ Created REST API for Disease Prediction by which takes input as symptoms and predict the possible disease person is suffering from using FAST API .